 This past weekend Detroit saw cloudy skies and a lingering smell of burnt rubber as Roadkill Nights Powered by Dodge took place in Pontiac, MI.
 Roadkill Nights is a one-day weekend event that celebrates the horsepower wars of the late 1960’s and early ‘70s.
 Hosted by the wrench masters of Motor Trend’s Roadkill (David Freiburger and Mike Finnegan) and featuring a gaggle of automotive celebrities doing what muscle cars do best – drag race and tattoo pavement with rubber.
 Taking place on Detroit’s historic Woodward Avenue supplies a filter of nostalgia to the scene.
+You can go to this web-site to know more about such car accident situations.

 Dodge sponsors the event, which means there was plenty of supercharged, Hemi-induced tire torture taking place.
 And that’s in addition to the dyno testing, SRT simulators, exhibition drag racing, burnout competitions, food trucks, etc. And spectators can take it all in for less than the cost of a movie ticket.